comunica/comunica/packages/actor-http-retry/README.md

 ### Context Parameters

 * `KeysHttp.httpRetryCount`: The number of retries, added on top of the initial attempt.
-* `KeysHttp.httpRetryDelay`: The fallback retry delay, if the server does not send a `Retry-After` header.
+* `KeysHttp.httpRetryDelayFallback`: The fallback retry delay in milliseconds, if a server does not send a `Retry-After` header.
+* `KeysHttp.httpRetryDelayLimit`: The optional upper limit of the retry delay in milliseconds.
+If a server requests a delay larger than this, the engine will consider it unavailable.